 Financial transactions in the Netherlands can be made in several ways.

-This is a debit card system commonly used for just about everything, even when credit cards are not accepted.
+• PIN (personal identification number) PIN logo: this is a debit card system commonly used for just about everything, even when credit cards are not accepted.

-Is available from any bank and it is the easiest way of dealing with money matters.
+• Internet and phone banking: is available from any bank and it is the easiest way of dealing with money matters.
 Internet banking and phone banking are widely used in the Netherlands.
 Ask your bank for details on how to use their own internet banking system.